 Right from the get-go, you know the album is dystopian.
 Vince Staples’ vocal approach on the track, “Ascension” crashes with lyrics like “Heard the world is ending soon I assumed that they told ya, they tryna dinosaur us” and the most memorable verse, “the sky is falling baby, drop that ass ‘fore it crash”.
 Here, it really shows the album’s theme and what you will encounter throughout the rest of the songs.
 The track mainly revolves around Staples’ vocals and lyrics, with slight part from 2-D (aka Albarn).
 On “Submission”, there are some lovely vocals from Kelela and later, some out of place erratic vocals from Danny Brown.
 His rap is good and all, but he could’ve been better placed on the album.
 The high point of the album, comes in with this hitting guitar riff of the most epic track on the album, “Charger”.
 It features Grace Jones, who does this Murdoch-like laugh at the beginning of song, which immediately draws you in.
 It’s the catchiest track off the album, so catchy you wake up singing “A cha-charger” and it’s the only original sounding Gorillaz track, coming from the virtual band themselves.
 After that, the “Interlude: “Elevator Going Up” features the actor, Ben Mendelsohn, who starred as Orson Krennic from Rogue One: A Star Wars Story, transitions the songs, in again, a Murdoch-like voice, to one of the other catchier tracks off the album, “Andromeda” (feat.
 D.R.A.M.).
 “Busted and Blue” is the most distinct and only track without a featured guest, which was excellent because Albarn’s vocals are sincere and genuine alone.
 On “Sex Murder Party,” some David Bowie in Jamie Principle’s vocals and also the famous Kazoo Kid (not literal) are noticed in the background at some parts.
 These aspects overall make the song sound improvised and incomplete.
 The most disappointing track off the album is the De La Soul collaboration, “Momentz”.
 This is the same group the Gorillaz collaborated with on “Feel Good Inc.,” the Gorillaz’s most successful and well-known track worldwide.
 “Momentz” is repetitive and all over the place, making it annoying and the most skippable track.
 “Hallelujah Money” has the form of the Demon Days title/closing track, but is completely ravaged by the unfitting ending – Clementine’s scream would’ve been more appropriate on the kooky “Saturnz Barz” than the serious “Hallelujah Money”.
 Also, the song mostly only features Clementine, while Albarn’s vocals sound sluggish and downplayed, like many of his parts on the album.
 Thankfully, the album closes with the released single, “We Got The Power”.
 Albarn’s collaboration with Noel Gallagher in the chorus overshadows Jenny Beth’s vocals part as a french Noodle, whose alluring voice makes the song.
 It’s the perfect closing to an apocalyptic-party album with the lyrics “We got the power to be loving each other, no matter what happens,” being an inspiring chant towards reality.

 Unfortunately, you get to the end of the album and realize it never even felt like it started.
-This album held great potential to have been the best Gorillaz album to be released, but sadly, it is their worst.
+This album held great potential to have been possibly, the best Gorillaz album especially given the large gap along with the anticipation, but sadly, it’s their worst.